ItsOnlyAyden/OnlyBxred/README.md

-- 👋 Hi, I’m @OnlyBxred
+- 👋 Hi, I’m @ItsOnlyAyden
 - 👀 I’m interested in gaming
 - 🌱 I’m currently learning bulding tech
 - 💞️ I’m looking to collaborate on YouTube and Twitch
-- 📫 How to reach me onlybxred@gmail.com
+- 📫 How to reach me ItsOnlyAyden@gmail.com

 <!---
 OnlyBxred/OnlyBxred is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.